 Season trends also apply to non-holiday periods like the start of an academic year.
 It’s worth knowing the timeline of events related to your website’s niche if you want to improve conversions.

 - When listing seasonal keywords, we suggest you add modifiers like year and season to enhance their quality.
 For example, “Black Friday 2021” and “ best places to visit this summer”.

 - As timing is essential, make sure to do your research a few months before launching a new post or product.
 You should have plenty of time to plan and schedule your content.

 - Note that each seasonal keyword has a different lifespan in terms of relevance.
 Failure to update them regularly may negatively affect your long-term SEO efforts.

 What is keyword research, and why should you do it?

-Keyword research is an SEO practice a webmaster uses.
+Keyword research is an SEO best practice a webmaster uses.
 The aim is to find and analyze different variations of popular keywords users input into search engines, based on specific intent.